UKCA Marking - Frequently asked questions

-No. Valid CE marking (and the associated EC Declarations of Conformity, Incorporation and Performance) will continue to satisfy the provisions of UK product legislation as amended by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 until 31 December 2021.
+No. Valid CE marking (and the associated EC Declarations of Conformity, Incorporation and Performance) will continue to satisfy the provisions of UK product legislation until 31 December 2022.

 Products currently requiring CE marking will still need a CE marking for sale in the EU from 1 January 2021.

 Do all new products have to be UKCA Marked?